Excluded occupiers can be evicted without a court order once their contract or permission to live somewhere has ended.

-What is an excluded occupier?
+Who is an excluded occupier?

-You are probably an excluded occupier if you:
+You're probably an excluded occupier if you're:

 Agreements for excluded occupiers

-Your landlord can make reasonable deductions if you owe any rent or cause any damage.
+Your landlord can make reasonable deductions if you owe rent or cause damage.

 Rent and rent increases